 5-3-4.
-AERIAL SAMPLING/SURVEYING FOR NUCLEAR CONTAMINATION
+ATMOSPHERE SAMPLING FOR NUCLEAR CONTAMINATION

 a.
-The USAF, Department of Energy (DOE), or other U.S. Government agencies perform aerial sampling/surveying of suspected foreign or domestic nuclear, chemical, or hazardous material contamination.
-A planned aerial sampling/surveying schedule is established by the USAF.
-Although sampler/survey aircraft are flight planned to the suspected area of nuclear contamination, the aircraft are likely to require altitude and route changes which cannot be anticipated prior to departure.
-The purpose of those altitude and route changes is to permit direct contact with and sampling/surveying of the cloud debris whose exact location and altitude distribution cannot be accurately predicted.
+Following a foreign nuclear weapons test, a planned arrival sampling schedule is established by the USAF.
+Although sampler aircraft are flight planned to the suspected atmosphere area of nuclear contamination, the aircraft are likely to require altitude and route changes which cannot be anticipated prior to departure.
+The purpose of those altitude and route changes is to permit direct contact with and sampling of the cloud debris whose exact location and altitude distribution cannot be accurately predicted.

 b.
 To afford these operations optimum flexibility during in-flight profiles, ATC facilities must honor in-flight clearance requests for altitude and route changes to the maximum extent possible.
-If necessary, other IFR traffic may be re-cleared so that requests by sampler/survey aircraft are honored.
+If necessary, other IFR traffic may be re-cleared so that requests by sampler aircraft are honored.
 However, in no case must the separation minima outlined in FAA Order JO 7110.65, Air Traffic Control, be compromised.

 c.
-USAF aircraft engaged in aerial sampling/surveying missions must use the call sign "SAMP" followed by the last three digits of the aircraft's serial number.
+USAF aircraft engaged in aerial sampling missions must use the call sign "SAMP" followed by the last three digits of the aircraft's serial number.

+'''

+REFERENCE-

-FAA Order JO 7110.65, Para 9-2-18, SAMP Flights.
-FAA Order JO 7610.4, Para 12-4-3, Aerial Sampling/Surveying for Nuclear Contamination.
+FAA Order JO 7110.65, Para 9-2-18, SAMP.

+FAA Order JO 7610.4, Para 12-4-3, Atmospheric Sampling for

+Nuclear Contamination.

+'''